 - 1 handful Fresh basil leaves

-Place a pizza stone in the oven and preheat oven to 425F.
+Place a pizza stone in the oven and preheat oven to 450F.
 Flour a working surface and roll the dough out into a 12" diameter.
-If you have one, sprinkle a pizza paddle with cornmeal, transfer dough to the paddle.

-Cook for 12 minutes, adding the basil leaves to the pizza in the last minute.
+Cook for 11-12 minutes, adding the basil leaves to the pizza in the last minute, or directly after the pizza comes out of the oven.
 The pizza is done once the crust is bubbled up and browned.
 Lift the pizza to check that the bottom has browned as well.
 Enjoy!

 Beer Pizza Dough